Pharmacology of bicalutamide: Paradoxical stimulation of late-stage prostate cancer

 Though a pure, or silent antagonist of the AR under normal circumstances, bicalutamide, as well as other earlier antiandrogens like flutamide and nilutamide, have been found to possess weak partial agonist properties in the setting of AR overexpression and agonist activity in the case of certain mutations in the ligand-binding domain (LBD) of the AR.
 As both of these circumstances can eventually occur in prostate cancer, resistance to bicalutamide usually develops and the drug has the potential to paradoxically stimulate tumor growth when this happens.
 This is the mechanism of the phenomenon of antiandrogen withdrawal syndrome, where antiandrogen discontinuation paradoxically slows the rate of tumor growth.
 The newer drug enzalutamide has been shown not to have agonistic properties in the context of overexpression of the AR, though certain mutations in the AR can still convert it from an antagonist to agonist.

+A second mechanism of bicalutamide resistance has been shown to be mediated by an interaction between macrophages and cancer cells.
+In a typical scenario, the bicalutamide-AR complex translocates inside the nucleus and binds to androgen response elements (AREs).
+It then recruits a N-CoR corepressor complex which leads to the repression of androgen receptor target genes by preventing their transcription.
+The triggering of proinflammatory pathways through IL-1 signaling by macrophages infiltration causes the recruitment of TAB2 as a component of the N-CoR complex.
+TAB2 in turn serves as a beacon for the recruitment of MEKK1 which then dismisses the N-CoR complex and derepresses its target gene, in effect converting bicalutamide into an AR agonist.
+This mechanism does not rely on mutations in the LBD of the AR.